 TOUR DESCRIPTION On August 15, 1914 the SS Ancon made the first official ocean to ocean transit through the Panama Canal.
 This event, that soon proved to have changed the world forever, was possible thanks to the labor of more than 75,000 men and women who worked for 10 years facing unprecedented challenges.
 Since 1914, more than 900,000 vessels have transited through the waterway bringing commerce, cultures and people from all corners of the world closer together.

-INDLUDED Bilingual Narrator on board, soft drinks and water (all you can drink), continental breakfast, full lunch which includes various Panamanian dishes, transportation from/to your hotel in Panama City (please note that a $35 per person roundtrip surcharge based on 2+ persons must be added to day tours beginning and/or ending at Gamboa Rainforest Resort, Canopy Tower, Intercontinental Playa Bonita Resort or hotels near Tocumen Airport)
+INCLUDED Bilingual Narrator on board, soft drinks, and water (all you can drink), light breakfast coffee station, lunch, transportation from/to your hotel in Panama City (please note that a $35 per person roundtrip surcharge based on 2+ persons must be added to day tours beginning and/or ending at Gamboa Rainforest Resort, Canopy Tower, Playa Bonita or hotels near Tocumen Airport)

 The Panama Canal is 80 kilometers long from deep waters in the Pacific Ocean to deep waters in the Caribbean Sea.
 It was cut through the lowest and one of the narrowest saddles of the long mountainous Isthmus that joins North and South America.
 The original elevation was 95 meters above sea level where it crosses the Continental Divide.

-Lunch is served buffet style, while enjoying views of the giant cranes and dredging equipment near Gamboa, ships traveling southbound carrying cargo or passengers and the islands that dot Gatun Lake.
+Lunch is served while enjoying views of the giant cranes and dredging equipment near Gamboa, ships traveling southbound carrying cargo or passengers, and the islands that dot Gatun Lake.

 - 10-12 hours Approximate tour duration*